-We’ve sold plenty of urns to funeral homes for situations where they aren’t marking the price up at all, or even taking a loss in order to care for a customer in need.
+We’ve sold plenty of urns to funeral homes for situations where they aren’t marking the price up at all.
+Sometimes they even take a loss in order to care for a customer in need!
 So like any industry, the vast majority (in our experience, and that of many others as well) of funeral directors and cemetery staff will give you a good service for a fair price.

 - The Charlatan, who is a dishonest individual out to get as much money from you as they can, and

 - The Way It Is, by which I mean effective-if-slightly-manipulative sales tactics that more or less honest people use as part of their job simply because that’s the way they’ve always done it.

 These 10 common funeral scams, which we’ve listed below, address both genres of rip-offs.
 The first is The Charlatan, the type that you may see in a full-blown scam from an unsavory salesman.
 More likely, you might encounter a version of one of these that amounts to no more than a generally acceptable sales tactic to get you to buy more because it’s simply The Way It Is.

 It’s hard to say.
 Our experience has been that, while the stereotype of the unscrupulous funeral director is definitely overblown, these things do happen.